Steven-Jarmell/CS0010-Lab-5/README.md

 # CS0010-Lab-5

+## What does it do?

-## The program takes in a name and an integer and greets the user that many times.
+The program takes in a name and an integer and greets the user that many times.